Dominion 6.9 in Osaka-jo Hall (2018): Reception

 Dominion 6.9 was met with widespread acclaim from fans and critics, with the most praise being directed towards the main event.
 Larry Csonka of 411mania.com stated that the show "flew by, there was nothing bad or even approaching average, and the main event delivered one of the best matches of 2018, with the crowning of Omega as champion as Okada finally falls and loses the title.
 This is a must see show."

 Wrestling Observer Newsletter journalist Dave Meltzer gave the Okada-Omega main event 7 stars, the highest rating he has ever given.
 The match finished first in the 2018 Voices of Wrestling Match of the Year poll.
-Since its initial airing, the match has gone on the be considered among the best professional wrestling matches of all time.
+Since its initial airing, the match has gone on to be considered among the best professional wrestling matches of all time.